What’s the perfect gravy recipe?

 Turkey Gravy Recipe

-- turkey or chicken neck and giblets
+- 2 pounds turkey neck and giblets, or chicken

-- 1 1/2 cups white wine or water
+- 1 1/2 cups white wine, or water

 - 1 onion, chopped